rapidlua/sandals/README.md

    Chroot prefix (if any) is automatically prepended to the path in `src` key.

    Optional `limit` numeric key caps the maximum amount of collected data (no limit by default).
-   If the limit is exeeded, the task terminates with `status:fileLimit`.
+   If the limit is exeeded, the task terminates with `status:outputLimit`.

  * **copyFiles**: object []